Baron105/quiz-app/README.md

 ## Note

+running quiz.py creates a data.json file which contains all fetched questions and answers, they can be used for review after the quiz

 main.py is a CLI version and gui.py is a basic GUI version of quiz.py

 they are not required to run the quiz app